ConsenSysDiligence/napalm/docs/workflow_with_filter.md

 You can use filters to achieve the exact results that you want:
 1. filter by confidence
 2. filter by severity
-3. filter by category ( e.g. only show gas optimisations )

 ## Adding and removing filters